The dual minimum distance of arbitrary dimensional algebraic--geometric codes: Duals of algebraic--geometric codes

 \subsection{The proof of Theorem \ref{geomain}}

+It is worth noting that Cayley--Bacharach theorem (see Theorem \ref{intersec} further) asserts that the configurations described in Theorem \ref{geomain} are minimally $m$--linked and hence, from Lemma \ref{codeword}, provide supports of codewords in $C_L (\Delta, G_m)^{\bot}$.
+The point of the proof is to make sure that these minimally $m$--linked configurations are the smallest ones.
+In particular, an interesting step of the proof is Lemma \ref{coplan1} which asserts that, whatever the ambient dimension is, a minimally $m$--linked configuration of less than $3m$ points is contained in a $2$--dimensional linear subspace.

-In Section \ref{secmlink}, Lemma \ref{indmin} and Proposition \ref{intersec} are proved.
-These statements are key tools for the proof of Theorem \ref{geomain}.
-Lemma \ref{indmin} is a powerful way to handle the notion of being \textit{minimally $m$--linked}.
-Proposition \ref{intersec} gives plenty of configurations of $m$--linked points.
-Among others things, it entails that $m+2$ collinear points, $2m+2$ points on a plane conic or $3m$ points lying at the intersection of two coplanar curves with respective degrees $m$ and $3$ are $m$--linked.
+In Section \ref{secmlink}, Lemma \ref{indmin} and Theorem \ref{intersec} are stated.
+Lemma \ref{indmin} is a nice trick to handle the notion of being \textit{minimally $m$--linked}.
+Theorem \ref{intersec} is one of the numerous versions of Cayley--Bacharach and gives the description plenty of configurations of minimally $m$--linked points.
+Among others things, it asserts that $m+2$ collinear points, $2m+2$ points on a plane conic or $3m$ points lying at the intersection of two coplanar curves with respective degrees $m$ and $3$ are minimally $m$--linked.

 \medbreak